March 15, 2023

-Both U.S. and OPEC have been increasing, and supply and demand are expected be roughly in balance between now and the end of this year. .
+Both U.S. and OPEC supply and demand have been increasing and are expected be roughly in balance between now and the end of this year. .

 .

-At 372 million barrels the SPR is now at its lowest level since 1984.
+At 352 million barrels the SPR is now at its lowest level since 1984.
 The SPR was established in 1975 following the 1973 Arab oil embargo.
 The law was designed to provide a cushion in the event of severe energy disruptions.
 It started last year at 638 million barrels and has now been cut by 40%, With domestic production having been cut from 13.0 million barrels per day prior to the recession to 12.3 million barrels per day we wonder if the recent decline in the SPR provides an adequate cushion in the event hostilities break out somewhere in the world.

 Stephen Slifer